strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.3.18 =
-* Fixed some warnings: admin bar warning that showed up on admin pages; warning issued by pmpro_setOption(); warning in pmpro_hasMembershipLevel(); warning in billing update; warnings on the user edit page.
+* Fixed some warnings: admin bar warning that showed up on admin pages; warning issued by pmpro_setOption(); warning in pmpro_hasMembershipLevel(); warning in billing update; warnings on the user edit page; warnings in the getTax method of the order class; warnings in save method of order class.
 * Added a pmpro_checkout_confirm_email filter that can return false to hide and not require the "Confirm E-mail" field at checkout.
 * Added a pmpro_checkout_confirm_password filter that can return false to hide and not require the "Confirm Password" field at checkout.
 * If the PMPRO_DEFAULT_LEVEL constant is set, traffic on the levels page is redirected to the checkout page.
 This redirect no longer forces HTTPS.